benshimonz/V1/README.md

 We'll define patterns _P1..Pb_ (where _b_ denotes the number of branches), as a set of patterns - each composed of the left component, and one of the right components.

-Given patterns _P1..Pb_, the quantifiers are defined accordingly:
+Given patterns _P1..Pb_, the quantifiers are defined as follows:

 * **_All_** (denoted '&') - An assignment matches the pattern only if it matches _P1..Pb_ (though not necessarily minimal for each separately)
 * **_Some_** (denoted '&#124;') - An assignment matches the pattern only if it matches at least one of _P1..Pb_ (though not necessarily minimal for each separately)